open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/baggage.md

 entirely within your own network, then this caveat may not apply.

 Common use cases include information that’s only accessible further up a stack.
-This can include things like Account Identification, User Ids, Product Ids, and origin IPs, for example.
-Passing these down your stack allows you to then add them to your Spans in downstream services to make it easier to filter when you’re searching in your Observability back-end.
+This can include things like Account Identification, User IDs, Product IDs, and origin IPs, for example.
+Passing these down your stack allows you to then add them to your Spans in downstream services to make it easier to filter when you’re searching in your Observability backend.

 There are no built-in integrity checks to ensure that the Baggage items are yours, so exercise caution when retrieving them.